auctifera-josed/cordova-plugin-cardflight/README.md

 function(err,res){}

 ### [Charge](#charge)
 The `charge(amount, success, error[, currency])` function creates a charge of the given amount to the last swiped/typed credit card.
-Throws error if card is null
+Charge event returns error if card is null

 #### amount*
 The amount to be charged